YazanSneneh/city_explorer_api/README.md

 # city explorer api

 **Author**: Yazan Abu Sneneh
-**Version**: 1.0.0
+**Version**: 1.3.0

 ## Overview
-The city explorer api provide user location information (lon, lat, name, and brief discription) about expected location, and weather related to city for 5 days and discription about it's weather and date.
+* The city explorer api provide user location information (lon, lat, name, and brief discription) about expected location, and weather related to city for 5 days and discription about it's weather and date.
+* it also provide a route for park server api.
+* now it should respond to user from out local database as well as external resources.

 ## Getting Started
  1. copy Github url.